lgraubner/larsgraubner.com/content/blog/webpack-images.md

 url: /webpack-images/
 ---

 Images are a crucial part of any website.
-Mostly they make the most of the transferred bytes.
-Therefore it's important to optimize them as much as possible.
+Often they make the most of the transferred bytes.
+Therefore it's important to optimize them as good as possible.
 Modern build tools such as [Webpack](https://webpack.js.org/) or [gulp](http://gulpjs.com/) offer all kind of plugins to optimize your images.
-In this post I'm going to have a closer look at webpack and image processing as it differs from gulp, [Grunt](https://gruntjs.com/) and similar tools.
+In this post I'm going to have a closer look at webpack and image processing and how it differs from gulp, [Grunt](https://gruntjs.com/) and similar tools.

 *This post is assuming webpack v2.
 Loader syntaxes might vary in other versions.*